isabella232/api-lab/rest.md

 this time will include a JSON document that will be used to create the resource.

-1. Click on _Exercise 1-4 POST request with JSON payload_ in the _Lab 1 - REST_ folder:
+1. Click on _1.4 POST request with JSON payload_ in the _Lab 1 - REST_ folder:

     ![Exercise 1.4 - Start](img/lab1/ex-1.4-start.png)